2021 Summer Festival Program

 Featuring

-David William Ross, guitar
+David William Ross

 Come enjoy MM's series of three free solo performances, one each in June, July, and August, during the lunch hour at Depot Park in Peterborough.